Phantonia/Krypton/Specification/2_LexicalStructure.md

 ### 2.9.3 Imaginary literals

-Imaginary literals are any integer or real literals, if they are immediately followed by an `i`.
+Imaginary literals are any integer or rational literals, if they are immediately followed by a lowercase  `i`.

 For example, `4i` is an imaginary literal.